dkliachkovski/AI_Captcha/README.md

 <br/>

-Development of the mentioned API is way more time consuming,<br/>
-hence it’s still in the creation phase.
+Development of the mentioned API is way more time consuming,                                                                              <div align="center"> hence it’s still in the creation phase.
 Here is the mvp version ⭲ [Play quick train of the system!](https://captcha-9bb226.webflow.io/)